alexchao/alexchao.github.io/content/posts/how-i-became-conversational-in-chinese.md

 # How Much Do You Want It?

-Ultimately, how much progress you make in a given period of time will depend on how much
+Ultimately, how much progress you make in a given period of time will depend on how desperately you want to get better.
+The process of learning a language has moments that feel like milestones, where some boundary has been crossed and you experience the subjective sensation of meaning automatically lighting up in your brain or of effortless speech production.
+With serious study, these moments come often, but they are never wholly satisfying.